Courses that may meet the upper-level writing requirement are identified as follows:

 Students in Becoming a Lawyer complete several reflective writing assignments and each student writes a 10-page paper on a topic relating to his or her fieldwork.
 In addition, each student does a presentation in class on a topic relating to the fieldwork.
 Some classes may feature guest speakers who talk about their professional lives.
 Other classes may focus on discussions of field experience or cultivation of various professional skills.
 Participants in Becoming a Lawyer will be encouraged to articulate and to examine short and long-term professional goals and paths and to consider issues relating to professional identity and professional values.

 This course is offered on a graded basis, but credits for fieldwork (obtained by registering for “Legal Externship”) are awarded on a pass-fail basis.
-Mr. Danzig, Judge Jordan, Mr. Jordan, Mr. Singer, Mr. Zachem.
+Mr. Danzig, Judge Jordan, Mr. Jordan, Mr. Singer, Ms. Tyrrell, Mr. Zachem.

 Becoming a Public Policy Lawyer (2 hrs.)

 Students taking this course should register for two or three credits of fieldwork under the course titled “Legal Externships” or they should enroll in one of the CUA clinical courses.